enkitosh/Cmidi/README.md

      int main(int argc, char *argv[])
      {

-//The first two parameters take input when you load the excecutable , the first is channel number
+The first two parameters take input when you load the excecutable , the first is channel number

       //so like ./test channel1 Drums

       string str = argv[1]; //Channel1
       string ttl = argv[2]; //Drums

-    //***COLOR CHECKING***//

-//For now you have to either put a number only or a string with a number in the end like here ^^ for the first argument
+For now you have to either put a number only or a string with a number in the end like here ^^ for the first argument